Julius Nepos: Emperor in Italy (474–475)

-Nepos and his force landed at Portus, near Rome, where he was promptly proclaimed Caesar, per the procedure preceding elevation to the rank of Augustus (emperor).
+Nepos and his force sailed from Constantinople and landed at Portus, near Rome, where he was promptly proclaimed Caesar, per the procedure preceding elevation to the rank of Augustus (emperor).
 On 24 June, having deposed Glycerius, Nepos was proclaimed the western Augustus in Rome.
 Nepos thus accomplished the exact intervention into Italy that had been planned by his uncle Marcellinus some years prior.
 Nepos was the last emperor to be crowned in Rome until the coronation of Charlemagne in 800.
-Glycerius put up no resistance against Nepos, and his life was spared, being consecrated as bishop of Salona, the provincial capital of Dalmatia.
-It is not clear if Nepos becoming emperor had been the eastern plan, but in any event, he was swiftly recognised as the legitimate western emperor by Zeno.
+Glycerius put up no resistance against Nepos, and his life was spared; he was consecrated as bishop of Salona, the provincial capital of Dalmatia.
+It is not clear if Nepos becoming emperor had been Zeno's plan, but in any event, Zeno swiftly recognised him as the legitimate western emperor.
+His rule was likewise accepted by the Roman Senate and the people of Italy.

 Few records of Nepos' reign survive, and little is known of his activities.
 He is known to have issued coins throughout Italy, such as at Rome, Ravenna and Mediolanum.
-Coinage minted in northern Gaul in his name indicates that his rule was accepted by the Roman general Syagrius, who ruled a more or less autonomous province of his own there.
+Coinage minted in northern Gaul in his name indicates that his rule was accepted by the Roman general Syagrius, who ruled a more-or-less autonomous province of his own there.
 Nepos also issued symbolic coins of Zeno and his junior colleague Leo II, indicating his close ties and gratitude to the eastern court.